gbonte/mitchemio/README.md

 **Moxifloxacin (2 forms),       Anakinra ,          dexlansoprazole,     mesalamine ,   Ceftriaxone ,       Clomiphene, citrate Ivacaftor          Gilteritinib,  Bazedoxifene,       Ribavirin,          Carvedilol, Niclosamide,  Oxyclozanide  ,     Droloxifene   ,     Lercanidipine**

-Only 4 are negative controls (hypergeometric p-val 0.0008249591).
+Only 4 are negative controls (hypergeometric p-val 0.0008249591) were selected.
 Associated cross-validated AUC is 0.853.

 The preliminary conclusion is then that COVID related molecules are informative about the label of this dataset.
 Comments welcome.